rjmags1/algorithms-practice/leetcode/40_combination_sum_ii.md

 ```

 ## Notes
 - This problem is considerably trickier than 39.
-Combination Sum because it can have duplicate elements.
+Combination Sum because it can have duplicate elements but are not allowed to return duplicate combinations.
 If we had distinct elements this problem would be the same as 39. but with a few small modifications.
 - The trick to not getting TLE on this problem is to avoid generating duplicate combinations that sum to target.
 This does not mean simply putting all combos in a set, including duplicates, and then transforming the set to a list before returning.
-This will cause TLE because the recursive call tree gets all the way down the base case for every single duplicated combo, and for an input such as `candidates = [1] * 50, target = 30`, this wastes a ton of time.
+This will cause TLE because the recursive call tree gets all the way down the base case for every single duplicated combo, and for an input such as `candidates = [1] * 50, target = 30`, this will cause many redundant calculations.
 - To avoid generating duplicate combinations, we need to make sure that for any given duplicated element, there is only one recursive call made for each possible frequency of that element in the combination.
 In the above solution, we achieve this using python's `Counter` from the `collections` library.
 - The time complexity is <code>O(2<sup>n</sup>)</code> because in the worst case each element is distinct, and since we are dealing with combinations where each element can appear at most once, we get a binary recursive call tree of max depth `n`.
 The binary recursive call structure comes from the fact that we can either include a particular element, or we exclude it (2 choices).